 Stock-picking pros are not stupid.
 They are just expensive -John Bogle, founder, Vanguard

 5. A stock that has gone down will go up

 This myth has always been around, I think.
 Some people are investing heavily in some stock that is going down because they believe (they think to know) that it will go back up.
 They base this on the fact that it was going up before, so it should continue to go up.

 Now, some stocks will indeed recover.
 A good stock that is going down may be available for a premium.
 However, a bad stock going down may simply indicate a direct slope without recovery.
 Even in the case of a good stock, nothing indicates that the stock was not simply overvalued before.
 So, there is absolutely no guarantee that a stock going down will go up again.

-There is another version of this myth: One stock is already 90% down, there is no way it will go down further.
+There is another version of this myth: One stock is already 90% down; there is no way it will go down further.
 But this is even more dangerous.
-If a stock is down 90%, there is probably a very good reason.
-Once again, it may have been grossly overvalued, it may have been hot or it may simply be a bad company.
-In any case, nothing prevents it to go down even further.
+If a stock is down 90%, there is probably an excellent reason.
+Once again, it may have been grossly overvalued, it may have been hot, or it may simply be a bad company.
+In any case, nothing prevents it from going down even further.
 Do not forget that a company can also bankrupt, bringing the share price to zero!